hongking9/SemEval-2018-task12/README.md

 The official result (of 22 participants) can be checked at [here](https://github.com/habernal/semeval2018-task12-results)

-Our paper is GIST at SemEval-2018 Task 12: A network transferring inference knowledge to Argument Reasoning Comprehension task
+Our paper name is "GIST at SemEval-2018 Task 12: A network transferring inference knowledge to Argument Reasoning Comprehension task"

 ## Code description
 We changed original raw data into preprocessed data in advance, so this code use the preprocessed data.